Scene One: I work out, so I can eat whatever I want.

 “But…I just worked out!” she whines.

-Our young lady in the scene above has burned off some calories from working out, but she has no plans to replenish them with nutrients.
+Our young lady in the scene above sweated out some toxins from working out, but she has no plans to replace them with nutrients.

 Think about it.
 You sweat toxins, burn up calories, and breakdown muscle tissue.
 Your body is hungry for nutrients to replenish, repair, and reenergize your tissues, organs, and systems.
 But can industrially grown meat cleanse and strengthen your body?
-What about vegetables laden with hormones, toxic pesticides, and genetic modifications?
+What about vegetables grown on deficient soil and laden with toxic pesticides?
 Or convenient, prepackaged sandwiches and frozen dinners?
 Refined white bread or sugary desserts?
 No, no, no, and definitely no.

-These are the foods of the zombie food apocalypse—dead food that comes back to kill you.
+These are the foods of the zombie food apocalypse—dead foods that comes back to kill you.

 After you work out, your body needs: